Is a Porsche the Ultimate Street Car?

 King's performance does point out an interesting wrinkle, in that some of these supercars and their drivers do have the potential to perform exceptionally well in at least one segment.
 If the right combination of cars and drivers made it to the OUSCI, they could create points gaps in segments like the Speed Stop or Detroit Speed Autocross, even if they may not contend for the overall win.
 Those gaps could make it very difficult for someone like Danny Popp to overcome a deficit on the Falken Tire Road Course time trial.
 Could it happen?
 There are several Corvettes over the past few years, that have created gaps on the Road Course even though they didn't contend for the overall win.
 Their performances in that segment helped propel Popp to victory, so it's certainly feasible that other cars could have a similar impact in other segments.

 Are the cars we've examined as possible OUSCI championship contenders the only possible contenders?
 Absolutely not!
 One of the great things about this event is that the creativity of the entries and different tastes of the competitors make the scope of the OUSCI one of the broadest and diverse fields in all of motorsports.

 A short list of drivers who have been very competitive in vehicles outside the half dozen models we've already covered would include the '66 Mustangs of Mike Maier & Filip Trojanek, the second gen Camaros of Kyle Tucker, Brian Finch, Mary Pozzi & Brian Hobaugh, Bryan Johnson's fifth gen Camaro, Brett Voelkel's '33 Ford and Brian Hobaugh's C2 Corvette, but there are probably far more that aren't even on our radar yet.

 Do you think you have what it takes to contend for the OUSCI title in a car we haven't mentioned?
-Bring it out to one of our qualifying events in 2017 and show us what you've got!
+Bring it out to one of our qualifying events and show us what you've got!